 California Senate Bill (SB) 9 allows for the ministerial (staff-level) approval of certain housing development projects containing up to two dwelling units (i.e., duplexes) on a single-family zoned parcel.
 The legislation also allows for the ministerial approval of certain lot splits to allow property owners to construct up to two units on the newly created lots.

 SB 9 was passed by the California Legislature on September 1st and took effect January 1, 2022.

 SB 9 allows housing development projects containing no more than two dwelling units on a single-family zoned parcel to be permitted on a ministerial (staff-level) basis, upon satisfaction of a number of qualifying criteria that include the following:

 - The project site is zoned Single Family Residential.

-- The project site is not within a very high fire severity zone, a hazardous waste or hazardous list site, within a delineated earthquake fault zone, or within a 100-year flood zone.
+- The project site is not within a very high fire severity zone, a hazardous waste or hazardous list site, within a delineated earthquake fault zone, or within certain 100-year flood zones.